Braj-Sekhon/Website/README.md

 ## What I Learned

-Understanding infrastructure at this level demystified the "magic" of web development.
+Through this whole project, the world of web development was demystified for me.
 I now understand the full stack from network packets to UI components, which makes me a more effective developer when debugging production issues or architecting new systems.
 This hands-on approach taught me far more than any tutorial could.